Looking for a new set of colors to explore? Try neon water play!

-It gives my three and four-year-old time to explore transporting, measuring, and pouring as I wash the dishes after breakfast.
+It gives me three and four-year-old time to explore transporting, measuring, and pouring as I wash the dishes after breakfast.
 I know, how exciting, right? #momlife But I am grateful for these moments to catch my breath and get things done.

 Move over primary colors, we’ve found NEON!

 RELATED: We love water games so much that we have created this FREE DOWNLOAD featuring Water Games!

 Sensory play such as this help my boys learn how to collaborate and work together.

 Now here is a little tip for preschool activities.

 Can you believe it is that simple?
 Sure, we need a couple of things here and there to get started such as neon food coloring, squirt bottles, and a storage bin.
 But after that, the world is your oyster.
 Find it.
 Use it.

 In this case, I knew I had a bag of cotton balls that have been sitting on the shelf for the last two years. – no joke.
 I also knew that cotton balls absorb water, so it was a no-brainer the second they were staring back at me.

 Remember, buy the essentials, use what you have for the rest.

 Here’s what’s needed for Neon Water Play: